garrett92895/lingqAnkiSync/readme.md

 Lingq is a great tool for reading in your target language, but I prefer to use anki as my SRS.
 Lingq has an option to export lingqs to anki, however it has some flaws which this addon attempts to address:

-1. The cards it sends you have no history, they all start as a "new" status in anki even if your lingq status for the card was "known".
+1. The cards it sends you have no history, they all start as a "new" level in anki even if your lingq level for the card was "known".
 2. There is no syncing between anki and lingq.
-If I import a card from lingq that has a known status of "1", then review it in anki until I know the word, lingq will not update.
+If I import a card from lingq that has a level of "1", then review it in anki until I know the word, lingq will not update.
 This means I wouldn't get an accurate % words known when looking at lingq lessons and it breaks the flow to mark an already known word as known in lingq manually.
 The reverse is also true, if I start reading on lingq and mark a word as known, that word could still be shown as new in anki.
 3. If you add a new lingq you have to create a full new anki export via the lingq website.
 Sometimes anki decks don't merge well, so you could lose progress in anki just to import a new word from lingq.
 4. The [lingq API documentation](https://www.lingq.com/apidocs/) is not very good.
 I want to document some of the undocumented API calls available.

 ## Future Goals

 - Import to custom note type.
-- Allow user to define what interval relates to what lingq known status.
+- Allow user to define what interval relates to what lingq level.
 - Logging
 - Save settings for each language synced with lingq (what deck, note type, etc)
 - Allow to "sign in" with username and password instead of needing to copy / paste API key